ressonancia/reverb-docker-image/README.md

       - "8080:8080"
 ```

-**The values for key and secred use here are only examples and should not be used in your deployment**
+**The values for key and secred use here are only examples and should not be used in your deployment.**

+**Take a look at the stop_signal directive.
+This is important to ensure gracefull shutdown.
+Reverb wats for SIGINT and not SIGTERM**

 ## Environment Variables